Francesco Piemontesi, Charles Dutoit / Tonhalle Orchestra

 The concert opened with Beethoven’s third piano concerto.
 In the center of the podium there was a Steinway D concert grand.
 At least from my position, the Tonhalle Orchestra Zurich appeared fairly large for a Beethoven concerto from around 1800.
 But this could just have been my impression, as the musicians obviously enjoyed the ample space and filled the podium in a rather expansive setup.
 From my position, the actual size of the orchestra was hard to estimate.

 The Swiss pianist Francesco Piemontesi (*1983) grew up in Locarno and received his education from artists such as Arie Vardi (*1937), Murray Perahia (*1947), and Alfred Brendel (*1931).
 He is pursuing a successful international career, both as soloist, as well as chamber musician.
 For more details on his vita see also Wikipedia.
-Despite Piemontesi’s respectable career as concert pianist, this was only his second appearance in Zurich.
+Despite his respectable career as concert pianist, for Francesco Piemontesi, this was only the second appearance in Zurich.

 Beethoven: Piano Concerto No.3 in C minor, op.37